nh43de/DataPowerTools/README.md

 # DataPowerTools
-ADO.NET Power Tools for In-Memory Data Processing with minimal dependencies
+ADO.NET Power Tools for In-Memory Data Processing with minimal dependencies.

 ## Take a chainsaw to your data!